 Central Precinct’s vision is to be a vibrant and exciting place that unites a world-class interchange with innovative and diverse businesses and high-quality public spaces.
 It will embrace design, sustainability and connectivity, celebrate its unique built form and social and cultural heritage and become a centre for the future and economic growth.

-We are one step closer in renewing the Central Precinct to become an exciting new place for business and the community with the release of the draft Strategic Vision, which sets up a framework for how the Central Precinct will develop in the future.
+We are one step closer in renewing the Central Precinct to become an exciting new place for business and the community with the release of the Strategic Framework, which sets up a framework for how the Central Precinct will develop in the future.

-We will now start preparing a SSP Study as part of plans to renew Central Precinct.
-This will involve community and stakeholder consultation and detailed studies over the next 12 months as outlined in the State Significant Precinct (SSP) Study Requirements.
+We will now start preparing a State Significant Precinct (SSP) Study as part of plans to renew Central Precinct.
+This will involve community and stakeholder consultation and detailed studies over the next 12 months as outlined in the SSP Study Requirements.

 The Western Gateway is the first to progress to the planning stage in renewing Central Precinct, supporting the delivery of Tech Central by creating over 16,000 jobs of the future.

 The Western Gateway rezoning will enable an expanded southern CBD with the delivery of Atlassian’s new global headquarters (Block A) and Dexus and Frasers Property Australia proposed Central Place Sydney (Block B).
 Both were rezoned in August 2020, following public exhibition as part of the Western Gateway Rezoning Proposal in 2019.

 Between Wednesday 16 December 2020 and Friday 29 January 2021, the community were asked to provide their feedback on the rezoning proposal for Western Gateway (Block C), which includes the Adina Apartment Hotel and Henry Deane Plaza.
 The rezoning of Block C will complete the Western Gateway sub-precinct of Central Precinct.
 Read our frequently asked questions about Western Gateway (Block C) to find out more.